codepath/android_guides/Robolectric-Installation-for-Unit-Testing.md

 ## Creating tests

 1. See [this example](https://github.com/mutexkid/android-studio-robolectric-example/blob/master/app/src/test/java/com/example/joshskeen/myapplication/MyActivityTest.java).
-Note that your test needs to be annotated with `RoboelectricGradleTestRunner` instead of `RoboelectricTestRunner`.
+Note that your test needs to be annotated with `RoboelectricGradleTestRunner`.
 You also need to annotate the `BuildConfig.class`, which should be created during a Gradle run.
   ```java

      RunWith(RobolectricGradleTestRunner.class)